Hamilton Steelers (1981–1992): Return to Amateur and Challenge Trophy

+Canadian Soccer League

 In 1987, they returned to professional status, joining the new national Canadian Soccer League as one of the original eight teams.
 In the league's inaugural season, they won the East Division and advanced to the playoff final where they were defeated by Calgary.
 This began a recurring pattern for Hamilton.
 During the 1988 and 1989 seasons, they repeated as East Division champions, and advanced to the championship finals, where they were defeated by the Vancouver 86ers both years.
 In 1990, they failed to win their division for the first time, but they nevertheless advanced to the CSL Championship final for the fourth consecutive year, but for the third year in a row, they were defeated by the 86ers.
 Following the retirement of league commissioner Dale Barnes in 1991, Steelers owner Mario DiBartolomeo became the interim league president ahead of the 1991 season.
 In 1991, the Steelers failed to advance to the championship final for the first time, losing in the semi-finals.

 Following the 1991 season, the club folded due to financial difficulties, despite offers of cost sharing with the Vancouver and Montreal team owners.

 Future of Hamilton soccer

 In 2019, professional soccer returned to the city of Hamilton with the founding of the Canadian Premier League.
 The Hamilton Steelers name had been trademarked as a potential name for the franchise, which was ultimately named Forge FC.
+In 2026, Forge FC used a jersey design which paid homage to the Hamilton Steelers.